-The SEC welcomes applications from attorneys with more than one year of experience for all offices at the Commission – SEC headquarters and our 11 regional offices - throughout the year.
-To receive consideration outside of our normal vacancy announcements, please apply to the specific SEC office of interest here.
+The SEC welcomes applications from attorneys with more than one year of experience for all offices at the Commission—SEC headquarters and our 11 regional offices—throughout the year.
+To receive consideration outside of our normal vacancy announcements, please apply to the specific SEC Division or Office of interest.
 Veterans must submit verification of preference with their application.
-You are encouraged to apply to all divisions and offices of interest to you.
+You are encouraged to apply to all Divisions and Offices of interest to you.
 If you are interested in one or more of our regional offices, submit your application materials to each office directly.

-Securities Compliance Examiners are located in the Office of Compliance Inspections and Examinations at the SEC headquarters in Washington, D.C. and also in our 11 regional offices.
-Becoming an examiner is a great way to learn securities compliance and to obtain first-hand experience in the securities industry.
+Securities Compliance Examiners are located in the Division of Examinations at the SEC headquarters in Washington, DC, and in our 11 regional offices.
+Becoming an examiner is a great way to learn securities compliance and to obtain firsthand experience in the securities industry.

 SEC Industry Specialists

-The SEC is seeking highly qualified industry professionals to serve in several divisions and offices.
+The SEC is seeking highly qualified industry professionals to serve in several Divisions and Offices.
 Areas of expertise sought include risk management, valuation, options, clearing agencies, derivatives, information security technology, asset management, structured and new products, municipal securities, public pensions, foreign corrupt practices, market abuse, and much more.
-These opportunities are available in our Washington, DC, Headquarters as well as at a number of our regional offices.
+These opportunities are available at our Washington, DC, headquarters as well as at a number of our regional offices.

-Additional opportunities for Industry Professionals exist in the Division of Economic and Risk Analysis.
-For more information, please click here.
+Additional opportunities for industry professionals exist in the Division of Economic and Risk Analysis.
+For more information, please see Career Opportunities in DERA.

 SEC IT Specialists

-The SEC employs individuals to work in Information Technology within a number of divisions and offices in our 11 regional offices nationwide as well as in our Office of Information Technology in our Washington, D.C. headquarters.
-Opportunities in IT include positions that support the SEC infrastructure as well as compliance, examination and enforcement programs involving the organizations regulated by the SEC.
+The SEC employs individuals to work in Information Technology within a number of Divisions and Offices and in our 11 regional offices nationwide, as well as in the Office of Information Technology in our Washington, DC, headquarters.
+Opportunities in IT include positions that support the SEC infrastructure as well as compliance, examination, and enforcement programs involving the organizations regulated by the SEC.